 To ensure that the annual planning and budgeting process adheres to the long-term goals of the Strategic Plan and that the new budget items advance University priorities, the PBDC integrates two procedures into this process throughout the fall semester: the "look-back" process and the contextualization of current requests.
 The "look-backs" account for how units used the allocated money from the previous budget cycle and culminate in presentations by each Vice President to the PBDC late in the fall semester.
 The contextualization of current requests requires units to include explanations of how the new budget initiatives requested will contribute either to enhanced unit performance or the achievement of UHD's strategic goals.
-During the spring semester, the PBDC considers each Vice President's plan and supporting funding requests for the new budget in light of each Division's prior use of budgeted monies and their explanations of how the new budget initiatives requested help to achieve UHD's strategic goals.
-The PBDC's final responsibility is to assemble and recommend a unified plan and budget to the President by the end of the spring semester.
+During the spring semester, the PBDC considers each Vice President's plan and supporting funding requests for the new budget in light of each Division's prior use of budgeted monies and their explanations of how the new budget and recommend a unified plan and budget to the President by the end of the spring semester.